M3wP/Monopoly/C64/readme.md

 ## Change History (Since Version 0.01.99A)
+* 05JUL2018
+	* Rework eliminations.  *Phew!*  The extra layers of interface and processing makes this an overall increase to the executable size which I was hoping to keep smaller than it is.
+	* Navigate single cell buttons (money) more intuitively with joystick. (this was a surprisingly large change).
 * 04JUL2018
+	* Disable bid (and don't perform) when have insufficient money.
+	* Disable all trade buttons when have negative money.
+	* Fix show "doubles" on play menu.
 	* Fix buttons bug closing non default drawn dialogs.
 	* Optimise player name handling (some).
 	* All button types supported for hot tracking.